-Federal grant funds will be matched by regional and local funds from the Treasure Island Development Authority (TIDA), SFMTA and San Francisco County Transportation Authority (Transportation Authority) Prop K sales tax funds.
-We anticipate additional Federal ATCMTD funding later in the year.
-When secured, the additional fund source will be amended through a mid-year budget amendment.
+Federal grant funds will be matched by regional and local funds from the Treasure Island Development Authority (TIDA) and San Francisco County Transportation Authority (Transportation Authority) Prop K sales tax funds.
+We anticipate additional Federal ATCMTD funding and Bay Area Toll Authority (BATA) funding later in the year.
+When secured, the additional fund sources will be amended through a mid-year budget amendment.

-Regional Program Revenues:.....\$1,832,368
+Regional Program Revenues: \$2,202,790

-Regional Program Revenues are budgeted to increase by \$176,646, or 10.7%, from the FY 2016/17 Amended Budget, to fulfill the 50% Federal ATCMTD grant matching requirements.
+Regional Program Revenues are budgeted to increase by \$705,548, or 47.1%, from the FY 2017/18 Amended Budget, to fulfill the 50% Federal ATCMTD grant matching requirements.

-The FY 2017/18 budget for TIMMA includes regional funds from TIDA, SFMTA and Prop K sales tax revenues.
-The regional funds provide support for administrative, operating, planning and engineering functions including: developing agency policies and partnership agreements; project management; planning; engineering, including systems engineering, civil engineering, and environmental analyses; and direct costs.
+The FY 2018/19 budget for TIMMA includes regional funds from TIDA and Prop K sales tax revenues.
+In addition to providing matching funds to the ATCMTD grant, regional funds provide support for administrative, operating, planning and engineering functions including: developing agency policies and partnership agreements; project management; planning; engineering, including systems engineering, civil engineering, and environmental analyses; and direct costs.
 The budget includes ongoing staffing and professional/technical service contracts required to conduct pre-implementation engineering, planning, and administration.
-We anticipate additional regional funding later in the year, including additional contributions from TIDA and Treasure Island Community Development, LLC.
+We anticipate additional regional funding later in the year, including additional contributions from TIDA.
 When secured, the additional fund sources will be amended through a mid-year budget amendment.

-TOTAL PROJECTED EXPENDITURES \$3,660,536
+TOTAL PROJECTED EXPENDITURES\$3,500,650

-TIMMA's Total Expenditures projected for the budget year are comprised of Technical Professional Services Expenditures of \$2.6 million and Administrative Operating Expenditures of \$1 million.
+TIMMA's Total Expenditures projected for the budget year are comprised of Technical Professional Services Expenditures of \$2.58 million and Administrative Operating Expenditures of \$923,529.

-The following chart shows the composition of expenditures for the proposed FY 2017/18 budget.
+The following chart shows the composition of expenditures for the proposed FY 2018/19 budget.

-TECHNICAL PROFESSIONAL SERVICES...... \$2,619,549
+TECHNICAL PROFESSIONAL SERVICES......\$2,577,121

-Technical professional services in FY 2017/18 are budgeted to increase by \$1.3 million, or 90.8%, from the FY 2016/17 Amended Budget, which is primarily due to anticipated higher expenditures for the toll system final design and integrator contract.
-We expect to issue the Request for Proposals in fall 2017 and award a contract in early 2018.
-As additional federal and local grant funding is secured in the coming quarters, we expect to amend the budget to incorporate the full value of toll system final design work and the execution of a contract with activities included in the budget are preparation of the Request for Proposals for a Toll System Integrator, and development of a contract with this vendor.
+Technical professional services in FY 2018/19 are budgeted to increase by \$1.65 million from the FY 2017/18 Amended Budget, which is primarily due to anticipated higher expenditures for the autonomous vehicle shuttle pilot contract and the toll system final design and integrator contract.
+We expect to issue the Request for Proposals and award contracts in FY 2018/19.
+As additional federal and regional grant funding are secured in the coming quarters, we expect to amend the budget to incorporate the full value of toll system final design work.

 This line item includes technical consulting services which are needed to fulfill the responsibilities as TIMMA, per state and local law.
 Technical consulting services include planning, engineering, design, communications, environmental, and toll system final design services.
-Included are technical services contracts already awarded: for the Treasure Island System Engineering Manager; On-Call demand model development and application; On-Call transportation planning; project management support; On-Call strategic communications; and outreach services.
+Included are technical services contracts already awarded: for the Treasure Island System Engineering Manager; On-Call demand model development and application; On-Call transportation planning; project management support and strategic advisory services; On-Call strategic communications; and outreach services.

-ADMINISTRATIVE OPERATING EXPENDITURES \$1,040,987
+ADMINISTRATIVE OPERATING EXPENDITURES\$923,529